Savior (Rise Against song)

-"Savior" is a song by American rock band Rise Against, featured on their fifth studio album Appeal to Reason (2008).
+"Savior" is a song by American punk rock band Rise Against, featured on their fifth studio album Appeal to Reason (2008).
 In contrast to the social and political topics normally discussed in Rise Against songs, "Savior" is about forgiveness and broken relationships.
 It is a punk rock song, with a "frenetic pace" that John Hanson of Sputnikmusic described as reminiscent of tracks from the band's 2003 album Revolutions per Minute.
 It was released as Appeal to Reason's third single on June 3, 2009.

 "Savior" was well received by critics, with praise for its lyrics.
 It remains one of the band's most commercially successful singles to date.
 It peaked at number three on both the Hot Rock Songs and Alternative Songs music charts, and became the record holder for the most consecutive weeks spent on the latter chart with sixty-five weeks.
 The accompanying music video depicts actors in animal costumes engaging in a mosh pit.